cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-messages.md

 # Message

-In the Cocos Creator 3D, All interactions are done through [Message](./messages.md).
+In the **Cocos Creator 3D**, all interactions are done through [Message](./messages.md).

-The message needs to be defined in "contributions" before it can be used.
+The message needs to be defined in `contributions` before it can be used.

 ## View public messages

-In the top menu "Developer" - "Message List", the editor presets a message management panel that displays public messages and descriptions of each function definition.
+In the top menu **Developer --> Message List**, the editor presets a message management panel that displays public messages and descriptions of each function definition.

 ## Define a message